dominodatalab/domino-research/bridge/README.md

 This trains a simple linear regression model in context of an MLflow run, creates the `SimpleLinearRegression` in MLflow, and registers the run as a new version of this model.
-Running the script again will create another version of the the same model.
+Running the script again will create another version of the same model.

 If you are going to register your own models into MLflow, make sure they follow the guidelines in the [quickstart](#quick-start).